How to promote a restaurant

 We have already discussed the various ways in which you can enhance restaurant outdoor signs and menus with emotional and descriptive language in order to attract more restaurant guests.
 Another aspect of restaurant signage to bear in mind is tabletop advertising.
 Display leaflets with your menu or offers, as well as traditional posters, and make sure your graphics correspond thematically with your online advertising efforts.

-Nowadays it is essential to connect with customers online, however plenty of people still prefer to engage with printed materials.
+Nowadays it's essential to connect with customers online, however, plenty of people still prefer to engage with printed materials.
 Don't underestimate the power of printed matter to persuade and be shared around.
 If a patron particularly enjoys their dining experience, they may pick up a leaflet or menu simply to pass on to a friend.

 Generate some creative restaurant promotion ideas.
 Loyalty schemes are incredibly popular, but less common in the hospitality industry, so this is one quick way for you to stand out against the competition.
 'Happy hour' offers, such as buy-one-get-one-free, are an evergreen option for boosting footfall in bars and restaurants during otherwise-quiet hours.
 Ensure these are advertised heavily on both social media and outdoor signs to get a broader reach of new customers.